rohangpta/rohangpta.github.io/content/posts/ctoc.md

     return raw_count(marker + text + marker) - base
 ```

+With this, `count_tokens(candidate) == 1` reliably tells us whether a candidate is a single token.

+### Decomposing strings into tokens

+Verification handles candidates we already suspect are single tokens.
+But when we encounter a longer string - from a dataset, from another tokenizer's vocab - we need a way to extract the individual tokens inside it.

+The approach: scan for a position `i` where `count(s[:i]) == 1` or `count(s[i:]) == 1`.
+That peels off one confirmed token from either end.
+Recurse on the remainder until the string is fully decomposed (or you hit a chunk that can't be broken down further).

+So we have the machinery: sandwich counting to verify single tokens, iterative peeling to decompose arbitrary strings.
+But decompose *what*?

-- Brute-force over all possible byte strings is exponential.
-The search space for tokens of length 1-64 over 256 byte values is astronomical.
-Furthermore, our probing strategy was linear in the size of the string.
-Early experiments with generated data or public datasets proved to be intractable very quickly, but we did find a few "definite" tokens, showing some signs of life in this approach.
+Brute-forcing all possible byte strings of length 1-64 is astronomically large, and our decomposition is linear per string, so even clever generation strategies hit the API wall fast (2000/min rate limit).
+Early experiments with generated data and public datasets proved to be intractable very quickly, though we did pull out a few confirmed tokens as proof of life.

 ### Cross-tokenizer mining